-State How it is determined How to handle 1 Need interaction At least one task needs user interaction.
-Otherwise, see 2.
-Identify the tasks that need interaction (the program will display what action is needed) -> Stop the tasks or enable the tasks to run (change media; provide additional space on the vault; ignore the read error; create the missing Acronis Secure Zone).
+State How it is determined How to handle 1 Need interaction Otherwise see 2 Identify the tasks that need interaction (the program will display what action is needed) -> Stop the tasks or enable the tasks to run (change media; provide additional space on the vault; ignore the read error; create the missing Acronis Secure Zone).

 State How it is determined How to handle 2 Running At least one task is running.
 No action is required.
 Otherwise, see 3.
 3 Waiting At least one task is waiting.
 Otherwise, see 4.
 Waiting for condition.
 This situation is quite normal, but delaying a backup for too long is risky.
 The solution may be to set the maximum delay (p.
-97) after which the task will start anyway or force the condition (tell the user to log off, enable the required network connection.)
+124) after which the task will start anyway or force the condition (tell the user to log off, enable the required network connection.)
 Waiting while another task locks the necessary resources.
 A one-time waiting case may occur when a task start is delayed or a task run lasts much longer than usual for some particular reason and prevents another task from starting.
 This situation is resolved automatically when the obstructing task comes to an end.
 Consider stopping a task if it hangs for too long to enable the next task to start.
 Persistent task overlapping may result from an incorrectly scheduled plan or plans.
-It makes sense to edit the plan in this case.
-4 Idle All the tasks are idle.
+It makes sense to edit the plan in 4 Idle All the tasks are idle. this case.
 No action is required.

-12.1.2.2 Backup plan statuses
+14.1.2.2 Backup plan statuses